A-Garg/reptiles/README.md

 3. common_reptiles.txt
 4. RDB_only_reptiles.txt

 All of these files are tab/newline-separated.
-Each line contains the current reptile, a tab, followed by the taxid.
+Each line contains the current reptile, a tab, and the taxid.

-NCBI_reptile_list.txt contains all NCBI reptiles.
+1. NCBI_reptile_list.txt contains all NCBI reptiles.
-NCBI_only_reptiles.txt contains reptiles in NCBI but not in RDB. common_reptiles.txt contains reptiles common to both NCBI and RDB.
+2. NCBI_only_reptiles.txt contains reptiles in NCBI but not in RDB.
+3. common_reptiles.txt contains reptiles common to both NCBI and RDB.
-RDB_only_reptiles.txt contains reptiles that are in RDB but not NCBI.
+4. RDB_only_reptiles.txt contains reptiles that are in RDB but not NCBI.

 ## More documentation
 More documentation for each script is available in the first few lines of each script.